Meredith Eskoff

 What did you want to be when you were growing up?
 Are you currently doing it?
 If not, what changed your path?

 Originally, I had planned to become a lawyer, which is why I majored in political science.
 However, after college, I decided it wasn't right for me.
 I applied for jobs and landed one in the admissions office at NIU.
-Working with prospective students became a passion, and I fell in love with higher education.
+Working with prospective students became a passion.
+I fell in love with higher education, and here I am 10 years later!

 I am currently a member of NACADA, which is a national advising association.
-I was lucky enough to get to attend their national conference this past October.
+I was lucky enough to get to attend their national conference this past October in Florida and others in the past.
 It was amazing to meet others in my field and learn from those who have made profound strides in the academic advising world.

 What do you do to relax or recharge?